Obsessive-Compulsive Disorder (OCD)

 - Fixation with order or symmetry

-- Persistent thoughts of awful sex acts
+- Persistent thoughts of awful or disturbing sex acts

 - Troubled by thoughts that are against personal religious beliefs